haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-score

 The `haddock3-score` is a CLI made for scoring a single complex.
-The topologies are created and a small energy minimization is performed on the complex before the evalutation of the haddock score components.
+The topologies are created and a small energy minimization is performed on the complex before the evaluation of the haddock score components.
 It is dedicated to the scoring of it and only returns the computed haddock score and its components.
-It is a short cut to a full configuration file that would contain the `topoaa` and `emscoring` modules.
+It is a shortcut to a full configuration file that would contain the `topoaa` and `emscoring` modules.

 To use it, provide the path to the complex to be scored: